Journalism and Mass Communication

 Learning Experience

-Senior Internship
+Senior Year

-Hands-on experience is vital for an effective journalism and mass communication education, and at BJU you’ll have plenty of opportunities.
-Near the completion of your program, you’ll have the opportunity for an internship position that’s tailored to your area of interest.
-Our students have interned in a variety of fields, including radio, television, newspapers, magazines and public relations.
+The other semester of your senior year, you’ll have the opportunity for an internship that’s tailored to your area of interest.
+Our students have interned in a variety of fields, including radio, television, newspapers, magazines, social media, podcasting and public relations.

 Extensive Media Facilities